 - Residence certificate

 - Your house deeds for your Spanish home or a rental contract

 - A full inventory of the goods in Spanish

 Spain has a national health service which provides free or low cost healthcare which all European residents are entitled to.
 If you work in Spain and make national insurance contributions you are entitled to state run healthcare the same as a Spanish citizen.
 If you are a temporary visitor to Spain, you’ll need to apply for an EHIC card, you can apply here.

 Private healthcare is also available, if you already have private healthcare in the UK make sure you check the terms and conditions as they may not cover you if you are living in Spain for long periods of time.
 For more information on Spanish healthcare for UK citizens please check out the UK Gov website.

 Learning the Spanish Lingo can help a lot when you are planning on living in Spain.
 Although English is widely spoken throughout Spain, knowing how to speak basic Spanish will help when having to deal with day to day living in Spain.
 Enrolling in a Spanish course a few months before your planned move is a great ideas to give you a good head start.

-If you planning a move and need your belongings moving to Spain please take a read over Moving to Spain page and once your are ready to discuss your move please contact our specialist removals team by calling 01745 770555 who will be happy to help you make your move to Spain stress free!
+If you planning a move to Spain and need your belongings moving safely contact our removals to Spain specialists by calling 01745 770555 who will be happy to help you make your move to Spain stress free!